 Learning To Cook Smaller Portions

-I grew up with seven siblings in a two bedroom home, lol!
+I grew up with seven siblings in a two-bedroom home, lol!
 You can only imagine!
-Mom cooked pretty much everyday, a couple times a day.
+Mom cooked pretty much every day, a couple times a day.
 My siblings and I learned to cook basic and simple recipes early on.
 After many years of cooking for two, I learned to cook smaller portions.
 If there were a lot of leftovers, I freeze in two serving portions for meals later.
-If I purchase a 5 pound pork shoulder, I divide it into 4 parts and prepare four different recipes.
+If I purchase a 5-pound pork shoulder, I divide it into 4 parts and prepare four different recipes.

 There is more than just one way to approach a recipe!

 I use this phrase a lot when sharing recipes.
 “This is just one version, not the only version!”
-We like what we like and we will do what works best for us, right?
+We like what we like, and we will do what works best for us, right?
 When I am in a hurry for salsa verde, I use the easy peasy recipe below.
-On other days, I like to saute my onion and garlic.
+On other days, I like to sauté my onion and garlic.
 Some days, I dry roast my ingredients and I don’t always add cilantro.
 Check out the quick video below for more tips and variation on the recipe.

 Beef Steak(Bistec) In Salsa!